 The function is new in Excel 2010 and so is not available in earlier versions of Excel.

 Where the function arguments are:

-The spreadsheets below show examples of the Excel Percentile.Exc function used to calculate the k'th percentile of a set of values in cells A1 - A4 of the sample spreadsheet, for different values of k.
+Column B of the spreadsheet below shows four examples of the Excel Percentile.Exc function, used to calculate the k'th percentile of the set of values in cells A1-A4.
+In each case, a different value of k is specified.

 Note that in the above examples:

 For further examples of the Excel Percentile.Exc function, see the Microsoft Office website